Just like any business, there are costs to keep my business running, growing, and generating profit.

 So I went off and bought a Mac because I couldn't wait 4 weeks (3 separate times) to get the laptop back.

 P.S.
 It was an ACER laptop and I ended up giving it to my boyfriend.
-Even after 3 repairs, he's still having problems with the laptop.
-It shuts off randomly and is incredibly slow.

 Price breakdown: $900

-Web hosting is defined as, “a web host, or web hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed in the Internet.
+Web hosting is defined as, “a web host, or web hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed on the Internet.
 Websites are hosted, or stored, on special computers called servers.”

 My blog is hosted by BigScoots.